Climate neutral by 2045: Leoni defines clear targets with ‘ReWire’ on its way to operating ever more sustainably

 Not least, ReWire also includes the issue of social sustainability by realising good working and living conditions at our facilities around the world.
 Against this backdrop, the sustainability programme focuses especially on the aspects of upskilling employees, occupational health and safety through to social projects in the communities where Leoni staff live.
 ReWire also sets a firm target for further increase of diversity and multiculturalism in the workforce.

 “Sustainability is not a short-term trend, but will permanently change our core business.
 With ReWire, we have set ourselves specific, realistic and simultaneously ambitious targets.
 Alongside climate protection and the recycling economy, the focus is also on people and labour.
-Sustainability can only be achieved when we harmonise economic, ecological as well as social goals and inspire people in this respect,” said Dr Ursula Biernert, who is in charge of putting the sustainability programme into action as Leoni’s CHRO and Labour Director on the Board of Directors.
+Sustainability can only be achieved when we harmonise economic, ecological as well as social goals and inspire people in this respect,” said Dr Ursula Biernert, who is in charge of putting the sustainability programme into action as Leoni’s CHRO and Labour Director on the Executive Board.